 - Infant and child deaths have been cut in half in the last 25 years.

-Tell your members of Congress that you support foreign assistances and ask them to reject any cuts to this tiny 1% that saves lives.
+Tell your members of Congress that you support foreign assistance and ask them to reject any budget appropriation deals that cut total funding for this small 1% of the federal budget that saves lives.